labmaterial/adbguides-QA/adb-provisioning-autonomous-container/adb-provisioning-autonomous-container.md

 As a fleet administrator,
 - Deploy an Autonomous Container Database (ACD) onto an Autonomous Exadata Infrastructure (AEI)

+**Note: When using Exadata Cloud@Customer, ACDs are deployed on Autonomous VM Clusters**

 ### Required Artifacts

 - An Oracle Cloud Infrastructure account with fleet administrator privileges.
 For a detailed description of required IAM policies, please refer to the [fleet admin guide](https://docs.oracle.com/en/cloud/paas/atp-cloud/atpfg/index.html) of the autonomous database documentation set.